madeleineudell/ParallelSparseMatMul.jl/README.md

 [![Build Status](https://travis-ci.org/madeleineudell/ParallelSparseMatMul.jl.png)](https://travis-ci.org/madeleineudell/ParallelSparseMatMul.jl)

 A Julia library for parallel sparse matrix multiplication using shared memory.
-This library implements SharedSparseMatrixCSC and Shared BilinearOperator types to make it easy to multiply by sparse matrices in parallel on shared memory systems.
+This library implements SharedSparseMatrixCSC and SharedBilinearOperator types to make it easy to multiply by sparse matrices in parallel on shared memory systems.

 Installation